CraryPrimitiveMan/awesome-with-star/awesome/pmuens_awesome-serverless.md

 - [How Incentro built a serverless digital archive](https://cloudplatform.googleblog.com/2018/01/how-we-built-a-serverless-digital-archive-with-machine-learning-APIs-Cloud-Pub-Sub-and-Cloud-Functions.html) - How Incentro built a serverless digital archive with machine learning APIs, Cloud Pub/Sub and Cloud Functions powered by the Google Cloud.
 - [Serverless Framework with JavaScript config](https://medium.com/@pvlasov/power-up-serverless-framework-with-javascript-configurations-9cf4b9c6ee76) - How to use the Serverless Framework with a `serverless.js` file.
 - [Using DynamoDB Global Tables with the Serveress Framework](https://serverless.com/blog/build-multiregion-multimaster-application-dynamodb-global-tables/) - How to build a multi-region, multi-master application with the Serverless Framework and DynamoDB Global Tables.
+- [Deep learning on Lambda - Part 1](https://tech.scrunch.com/blog/deep-learning-on-lambda-part-1-architecture-and-performance/) - Part 1 of a series of notes from a recently deployment of Deep Learning models on AWS Lambda.
+- [Coder-as-Accountant](https://thenewstack.io/coder-accountant-serverless-systems-design-based-costing-models/) - How serverless costs are calculated and why the coder turns into an accountant because of that.

 ## Screencasts